matheus-mondaini/excel-importer/Docs/README.md

    git clone https://github.com/your-username/your-project.git
    ```

+2. Set the SQL Connection informations in the connectionString.txt file, replacing the respective fields with your available SQL connection, following the [Requirements].

-2. Run the `DesafioImportaExcel.exe` shortcut, located in the main project folder, and follow the instructions to select the spreadsheet and the type of data to import (Cliente or Debitos).
+3. Run the `DesafioImportaExcel.exe` shortcut, located in the main project folder, and follow the instructions to select the spreadsheet and the type of data to import (Cliente or Debitos).

-3. The application will import the data from the spreadsheet into the database on the server, if desired.
+4. The application will import the data from the spreadsheet into a database on the server, if desired.

-4. The data will be available in the database for queries and analysis.
+5. The data will be available in the database for queries and analysis.

 - Note: This project is currently for internal use and requires specific SQL Server configuration.
 Ensure that your environment meets these requirements before proceeding.